Brunowilliang/use-styled/README.md

       justifyContent: 'center',
       flexDirection: 'row', // To align text and indicator },
+    // Using NativeWind v4, you could also add: className: 'rounded-lg flex-row items-center justify-center'
     // Default Pressable/Button props can go here
     accessibilityRole: 'button',
   },